Asian stock markets rise after Wall St rebounds

 Retailers. restaurant chains and other companies that rely on consumer spending also rose.
 Tesla climbed 4.3%, Amazon.com rose 2% and Starbucks rose 2.1%.

-In energy markets, benchmark U.S. crude climbed 59 cents to $71.71 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude climbed 12 cents to $71.24 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $2.89 on Tuesday to $71.12.
-Brent crude, the price basis for international oils, advanced 61 cents to $74.59 per barrel in London.
+Brent crude, the price basis for international oils, slipped 2 cents to $73.96 per barrel in London.
 It gained $2.46 the previous session to $73.98.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.